A Faster Deterministic Approximation Algorithm for TTP-2: Preliminaries

-\paragraph{The last slot:} So far, each team $t_i$ ($i=1,\ldots,n$) has played two games against $n-4$ teams and has played no game against the other three teams.
-For $i=1,\ldots,m-2$, teams $t_{2i-1}$ and $t_{2i}$ in a super-team $u_i$ have played no game against each other, and against two of the four teams in the adjacent two super-teams.
-Teams $t_{n-3}$, $t_{n-2}$, $t_{n-1}$ and $t_{n}$ have played no game against the three of these four teams except for itself.
-Games against those three teams are played in this slot, which is called \textit{the last slot}, consisting of six days.
-The first three days are shown in Figure \ref{fig10}, and the last three days in Figure \ref{fig11}.
+\paragraph{The last slot:} The first three days are shown in Figure \ref{fig10}, and the last three days in Figure \ref{fig11}.
 Figures \ref{fig10} and \ref{fig11} have directed edges of three types.
 A straight directed edge represents a game on the first day in Figure \ref{fig10} and on the fourth day in Figure \ref{fig11}.
 A dotted directed edge represents a game on the second day in Figure \ref{fig10} and on the fifth day in Figure \ref{fig11}.
 A broken directed edge represents a game on the third day in Figure \ref{fig10} and on the sixth day in Figure \ref{fig11}.